OK-N: Creation

-Competitive beginnings and World Cup debut (2023–present)
+Competitive beginnings and World Cup debut (2023–2025)

-The class debuted internationally in 2023, featuring in the Champions of the Future Academy Program (COTFA), WSK Euro Series, and WSK Final Cup.
+The class debuted internationally in 2023, featuring in the Champions of the Future Academy Program (COTFA), the WSK Euro Series, and the WSK Final Cup.
 Its debut was postponed from February to June, removed from the WSK Super Master Series, and had only one entry in the WSK Open Series, which Kartcom opined was "more a casting error than a failure of the new concept".
 The COTFA was won by Luna Fluxá the following year, who became the fifth woman in history to win a major senior international karting title, and the first in a global championship since Susanna Raganelli in 1966.
-It featured that year as the primary direct-drive class in the Andrea Margutti Trophy and Trofeo delle Industrie.

-The Road to the World Cup, organised by ACI Sport, was held at Franciacorta as a support race to the 2023 World Championship and won by Antonio Apicella.
-In addition to the this event—where the top-three were awarded places at the World Cup—qualification was decided via national championships in 12 countries, as well as the podium of the African Cup, for a total of 36 drivers.
-The inaugural World Cup was held at PF International and won by South Korean driver Kyuho Lee.
+It featured that year as the primary senior class in the Andrea Margutti Trophy and Trofeo delle Industrie.
+The Road to the World Cup, organised by ACI Sport, was held at Franciacorta as a support race to the 2023 World Championship and was won by Antonio Apicella.
+In addition to this event—where the top-three were awarded places at the World Cup—qualification was decided via national championships in 12 countries, as well as the podium of the African Cup, for a total of 36 drivers.

+The inaugural OK-N World Cup was held at PF International in 2024.

+The inaugural World Cup was held at PF International and won by South Korean driver Kyuho Lee in wet conditions.
 Entries to the World Cup were initially tightened for 2025, with each National Sporting Authority (ASN) hosting a national championship given three entries and the exclusion of all European Championship entrants.
-The Arrive & Drive World Cup was inaugurated that year, featuring Vortex engines derived from OK-N with centrifugal clutches.
+The Arrive & Drive World Cup was inaugurated that year at LYL International in Malaysia, featuring Vortex engines derived from OK-N with centrifugal clutches, and was won by Zach Tucker of New Zealand against 58 competitors from 30 nations.
 In the Italian Championship, average entry numbers in OK-N and OKN-J increased from 70 in 2023, to 90 in 2024, to 120 in 2025; a record 190 entered the 2025 Cremona round in preparation for the World Cup.
-With the increased demand from ASNs, the World Cup increased from 72 to 90 drivers.
+With the increased demand from ASNs, the World Cup increased from the planned 72 drivers to 90 and was dominated by Italy's Manuel Scognamiglio.

+Global expansion (2026–present)

+In 2026, OK-N is set to be contested at three national championships within the COTFA framework in Macau, the United Arab Emirates, and the United Kingdom.
+As part of the FIA's phased "Global Karting Plan", the arrive-and-drive concept is set to expand to European and Asia-Pacific Championships.